GeyserMC/GeyserWiki/_docs/floodgate/linking.md

 Global Linking is part of the [Global Api](/geyser/global-api).

-So far, there are two more ways to link accounts。
+So far, there are two more ways to link accounts:

 #### Uses the GlobalLinkServer to link your account:
 To be able to link your account you have to do the following: